Skip Navigation

 Translate form fields, sub-labels, and placeholder text

-Use automatic translation or send forms to a translator
+Translate forms yourself in the Advanced Translation Editor or send forms to a professional translator

 Included with WPML Multilingual CMS and Multilingual Agency accounts